-William & Mary is committed to providing students a safe environment free from discrimination, including discriminatory harassment, and violence.
-The university has several policies and procedures designed to prevent discrimination and violence and to address any incidents that occur despite our prevention efforts.
+William & Mary is committed to providing students an environment that is free from discrimination based on any irrelevant personal factor and to preventing sexual misconduct.
+The university has policies that establish expectations around these matters and procedures designed to address discrimination and sexual misconduct.

 The most important policies are